 |How will my order be delivered?

-Unless otherwise stated, delivery is FREE on all Norfolk Cottage Garden seed orders of £5 and over; there is a standard £5.95 delivery charge for smaller orders or those including items other than seeds.
+Unless otherwise stated, delivery is FREE on all Norfolk Cottage Garden seed orders of £10 and over and on gift tokens; there is a standard £5.95 delivery charge for smaller orders or those including items other than seeds.
 In most cases orders will be sent by Royal Mail, First Class.
 Packages are usually sent within 2 days of ordering (often the same day), but in any case within 7 days (unless you are pre-ordering plants or seeds, in which case you will be given an estimated delivery time).
 If, for reasons beyond our control, delivery is delayed beyond our expectations you will be informed by email, so please do ensure that you type your details correctly.
 Please note that unless and until there is a change in policy, the delivery address for all orders should be in the European Union.
 Exceptions can sometimes be made, but if you live outside Europe, please check for any import restrictions or duties payable on seeds, plants or any other items you wish to purchase before placing your order.
 Occasionally in these circumstances we may have to make an additional charge for delivery, so it is best to contact us before placing your order.